Preparation is key to being competitive in a sellers market– including preparing for closing costs.

 If you’re considering buying a house in Guelph, you’re going to find that the journey is an exciting one!
-But being prepared for the costs that can arise, beyond just the down payment will help make it an easier, less stressful journey.
+But both sides of a transacation: buyer and seller have closing costs associated to closing.
+Being prepared for these costs beyond just the down payment will help make it an easier, less stressful journey.

-Closing costs include all legal and administrative expenses you’ll be responsible for paying in order to finalize the sale of your home in Guelph.
-It’s important to include these costs in your budget because they often can’t be rolled into your mortgage payments.
-Closing costs can range anywhere from 1-4% of the actual home’s price, depending on the specific property you plan to purchase
+Closing costs include all legal, administrative and real estate related expenses you’ll be responsible for paying in order to finalize the purchase or sale of your home.
+Closing costs can range anywhere from 1-4% of the actual home’s price and will be required to be paid on the closing date of the property.

 Do Closing Costs Include Your Down Payment?